Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

-In this subsection, we bound the error term of shadowing methods, $\delta_s \mu(J)$.
-By equation~\eqref{e:ds123}, the error is related to the magnitude of the unstable components of $X$.
-Intuitively, if $X$ has no particular reason to be aligned with the unstable directions, projection to a low dimensional unstable subspace reduces the vector norm.
-Hence, the error should be related to the ratio $m/M$.
+We state some assumptions to be used in the next subsection, where we bound the unstable contribution.
+By equation~\eqref{e:ds123}, the unstable contribution is related to the magnitude of $\Phi_u X^+ = (\Phi_u P^+)(P^+ X)$.
+Intuitively, if $X$ and $\Phi_u$ have no particular reason to be aligned with unstable subspaces, projection to a low dimensional unstable subspace significantly reduces the vector norms.
+Furthermore, if the decay of correlation is fast, we can estimate the entire unstable contribution by the leading term.
+Hence, the unstable contribution should be positively related to the unstable ratio, $m/M$.

+As we can see, this argument is based on two phenomena, which shall be stated quantitatively by two statistical assumptions in this subsection.
+It should be noted that these assumptions are for quantification of the errors; the qualitative behaviors, such as a small systematic error of shadowing, and the convergence of nonintrusive shadowing to the shadowing contribution, can hold true beyond these specific assumptions.
+These assumptions are just one way to quantify these phenomena, which may as well be quantified by other statements.
+To conclude, our quantitative bounds are statistical results; in particular, they base on the statistical assumptions.
+More experiments are needed for verifying our assumptions, although current available examples do suggest the assumptions, or at least the phenomena they intend to describe, hold in some way, and nonintrusive shadowing works well for systems with a small unstable ratio.

-For fixed $X$ and $J$, it is difficult to give an apriori error bound for shadowing methods, because even computing $X^+$ is already more expensive than non-intrusive shadowing, at which point apriori estimation would stop bringing any benefits.
-To give an estimation of the shadowing error beforehand, we view $J, X$ as random functions.
-Then we can estimate the expectation of the shadowing error under the particular statistical model we choose for $J$ and $X$.
+For fixed $X$ and $\Phi$, it is difficult to give a quantitative prior error bound for shadowing methods, because computing $X^+$ is more expensive than nonintrusive shadowing, at which point \ree{a priori} estimation would \ree{not be beneficial}.
+To give an estimation of the shadowing error beforehand, we view $\Phi$ and $X$ as random functions.
+Then we can bound the expectation of the shadowing error under the particular statistical model we choose for $\Phi$ and $X$.
 Also, we let $U$ be a random variable distributed according to the SRB measure, whose total measure is normalized to 1.
+Choosing the random functions $\Phi$ and $X$ does not affect the dynamical system and its SRB measure; hence $\Phi$ and $X$ are independent of $U$.